 Skip to content

-Korean Tofu Vegetable Stir Fry
+Korean Tofu Vegetable Stir Fry with Gochujang Sauce

 Korean Vegetable Tofu Stir Fry

-What is Korean Tofu Vegetable Stir Fry?
+What is Korean Tofu Vegetable Stir Fry with Gochujang Sauce?

 This Korean tofu vegetable stir fry is a blend of colorful vegetables and cubes of tofu that are married together with a spicy gochujang sauce mixture.
 While you could use many different types of veggies in this dish, I have chosen carrots, broccoli, red bell pepper, and onion, which all cook quite quickly in the skillet.

 The sauce is the key component that gives this veggie stir fry its Korean flare.
 It involves a mixture of gochujang, soy sauce, and rice vinegar, along with sriracha and optional red chili flakes for extra fire.
 The results are a colorful main dish that is healthy while being robust in flavor similar to your favorite takeout dishes!
+You may also be interested in my Szechuan Style Tofu Recipe for a spicy tofu stir fry that contains Szechuan peppercorns and vegetables like cabbage, carrots, and mushrooms.

 Korean Vegetable Tofu Stir Fry